Cornerstone OnDemand: History

 Cornerstone OnDemand, Inc. was founded by Adam Miller, Perry Wallack and Steven Seymour in 1999 under the name CyberU and as a learning technology company.
 It is based in Santa Monica, CA.

 The company went public in 2011 on NASDAQ and trades under the symbol CSOD.
-As of 2017, more than 3000 companies were using the companies software.
+As of 2017, more than 3000 companies were using the company's software.
 With the purchase of Saba in 2020, the company expanded to 7000 users.

 In 2017, the company received a $300 million investment from Linkedin and Silver Lake.

 In August 2021, Cornerstone OnDemand Inc. was acquired by private equity firm Clearlake Capital Group in a deal estimated to be worth $5.2 billion.
 The new owner will be taking the company private.